 When you’re experiencing marriage troubles, it’s not easy determining what tip you need to take next.
 You’ve probably heard of divorce vs. legal separation in Indiana?
 While divorce is an alternative, there are options you might intend to check out first.
 A legal separation is an option readily available in Indiana.
 What is a legal separation vs. divorce in Indiana?
 Before you can figure out if a divorce or a lawful separation is best for your situation, below are the differences between legal separation vs. divorce in Indiana.
-But first, if you are considering a legal separation or divorce in Indiana, phone call Indiana divorce lawyer, Zentz Law at 317-678-9463 for assistance today.
+But first, if you are considering a legal separation or divorce in Indiana, phone call Indiana divorce lawyer, Zentz & Roberts, P.C at [nap_phone id=”LOCAL-CT-NUMBER-1″] for assistance today.

 Exactly How is a Legal Separation and Divorce Similar